 A seed library is a place where local seeds are saved for gardeners to use in the spring.
 Then during harvest time those gardeners save some of their seeds for the library to use the following year.
 Seed libraries help promote and protect genetic diversity, local climate-adapted seed stock, self-sufficiency and community resilience through better food security.
 While typically focused on heirloom vegetable seeds, flowers and other seed stock may be collected as well, as a diversity of plants is key to a healthy garden.

-If you grow a garden and are thinking about saving seeds this fall, consider donating to the Merrickville Seed Library!
+If you have some extra seeds from last year's harvest, consider donating to the Merrickville Seed Library!

 - Year collected